Skip to article frontmatterSkip to article content

 Part 4: Bridge to crystals

-The crystal notebooks reuse the same core diffusion template:
+The next notebooks keep the same diffusion template:

 • define a forward corruption process on a crystal representation,